preflower/use/README.md

 # @preflower/use-monorepo
-A monorepo for self that save my work accumulation
+A monorepo for self that store my work accumulation

-## Plugins
+## Packages

 | Packages | Version |
 | -------- | ------- |